u1qqlv/SURVIV.IO-PRO-HACK/README.md

 This is a custom Surviv.io cheat made from scratch to improve your game score.

 ## Note: Hack in development!
+## Note: Auto AIM will ignore mouse position, it will shoot to the nearest enemy!
 ## Note: Devs needed!
 If you want to help you can...
 I can add you as a dev here so you can contribute...
 ## Note: This is not a Chrome Extension - read installation instruction!